rondinif/incertae-sedis/README.md

 Features
 --------
+**the project is currently in incubation; It should simply be considered a playground where you can exercise with some areas of interest.**

 1. **TBD** To be defined ( and to be done )

-    2017 Jan 01 is the date planned for the definition of a first requirements draft.
+    2017 Jan is the date planned for the definition of a first requirements draft.
+    (branch: **requirements-draft** is currently available for changes)

 2. **TBD**

-    2017 Mar 21 is the date planned for the more definitive requirements draft and a first alpha preview of the first draft.
+    2017 Mar is the date planned for the more definitive requirements draft and a first alpha preview of the first draft.

 3. **TDB**

-    2017 Sep 21 is the date planned for a first usable set of tools.
+    2017 Sep is the date planned for a first usable set of tools.

 Tools